jongarrison/PTMSC_hydrophone_button/README.md

 # Setup

-This project needs a secrets.json at the root which looks like this:
+This project needs a src/secrets.json which looks like this:

     {
         "wifi_ssid": "your-wifi-ssid",